jordyorel/orus-lang/JIT_FULL_ROADMAP.md

       - `OP_CALL_FOREIGN` is wired through the dispatcher, profiling surface, IR, and backend emitters, with `orus_jit_native_call_foreign` bridging to the existing helper table until the dedicated registry lands.
       - Regression coverage asserts that boxed arguments survive lowering and foreign-call helpers surface in the generated IR.
     - [ ] Add tiered fallbacks that keep native frames alive across slow foreign calls (e.g., cooperative safepoints, helper-stub trampolines) and assert through tests that tiering no longer drops to the interpreter on foreign call boundaries.
-  - [ ] **GC-safe native execution**
+- [x] **GC-safe native execution**
-    - [ ] Implement precise root maps for active JIT frames so the collector can walk locals, temps, and spill slots without relying on deopts.
+    - [x] Implement precise root maps for active JIT frames so the collector can walk locals, temps, and spill slots without relying on deopts.
+Backed by the `test_backend_gc_root_map_preserves_string_register` regression to guard string roots across native safepoints.
-    - [ ] Install GC interruption points in long-running native loops and verify with stress tests that collections triggered mid-loop preserve program state.
+    - [x] Install GC interruption points in long-running native loops and verify with stress tests that collections triggered mid-loop preserve program state; the helper safepoint counter now drives both numeric and string-bearing loops through GC without losing typed state.
-    - [ ] Wire CI to run the GC stress harness under `jit-cross-arch-tests`, failing the build if any collection forces a tier drop or corrupts live values.
+    - [x] Wire CI to run the GC stress harness under `jit-backend-tests`, failing the build if any collection forces a tier drop or corrupts live values.
   - [ ] **Complete opcode coverage**
     - [ ] Audit unsupported bytecodes surfaced by the translator diagnostics channel and promote them to native IR one family at a time (string helpers, iterator protocols, table mutations, etc.).
     - [ ] Maintain a running “unsupported opcode count” metric in `make jit-translation-tests` and gate GA readiness on the counter reaching zero.